mmmrkennedy/zombiesGuides/README.md

 - Outbreak (All Pictures needed)

 Next:
-- The Archon
+- IX

 Completely Finished:
 - All Of CW (Except Outbreak Pictures)
-- Terra Maledicta
-- Shi No Numa (VG)
+- All Of VG

 Planned:
-- IX
 - Voyage of Despair
 - Blood of the Dead
 - Classified
 - Dead of The Night
+- Ancient Evil

 If you have any suggestions or feedback, or you'd even like to contribute, please let me know!